 Worked with colleagues from diverse ages, socioeconomic, cultural, and academic backgrounds

-Devised creative and inclusive ways to communicate students within multilingual classes
+Devised creative and inclusive ways to communicate with students within multilingual classes

 Trained amateur and professional filmmakers in the art of screenwriting, producing, cinematography, and editing

 Coordinated, mentored, and guided students and professionals to complete 25 short award-winning movies, 50 short screenplays, and one feature-length movie that also went on to win multiple awards

 Teaching Artist/Assistant Director/Playwright

 I worked with diverse, collaborators in a non-profit theater program where we empowered and supported students and the community to share issues of social justice which resulted in conceptualizing, writing, producing, and performing full-length plays with musical elements on an annual basis both at Plaza de la Raza’s Margo Albert Theater and at The Walt Disney REDCAT theater.
 CAP employed the pedagogy of Augusto Boal’s Theatre of the Oppressed under the direction of BJ Dodge, my mentor, in order to engage and connect with the students and community at large.
 I am inspired by the power the theater has to evoke empathy through building community, resolving conflicts, therapy, healing, and government legislation.
 Augusto Boal wrote in his book, Theater of the Oppressed, that theater is a “weapon for liberation”.
 I believe this to be true because, throughout my sixteen years of collaboration with the CAP program, I and so many others were truly liberated.